dataforgoodfr/12_bloom/README.md

 please note that every container use the .env.template file.
 You may want to modify it to access the dockrized db from you local python environment for exemple (using POSTGRES_HOSTNAME=localhost and POSTGRES_PORT=5480

+If you work with Mac m1, the containers may not work as expected

 ## Development Database

 Launch the following command :